16EAGLE/getSpatialData/README.md

 * `getLandsat_names()` – obtains available Landsat dataset names from the USGS Earth Explorer, which can be used with getLandsat_query().
 * `getLandsat_query()` – querys the USGS Earth Explorer for Landsat products.
 * `getLandsat_preview()` – previews the query results obtained with getLandsat_query().
-* `getLandsat_data()` – uses the output of getLandsat_query() to order and download Landsat data products from USGS ESPA, including top-of-atmosphere or surface reflectance products as well as different indices, processed on-demand.
+* `getLandsat_data()` – uses the output of getLandsat_query() to order and download Landsat data products.
+Level-1 products (Landsat-8 only) are downloaded from Amazon Web Services (AWS).
+Higher-level products, e.g. top-of-atmosphere (TOA) or surface reflectance (SR) products as well as different indices are orderd and downloaded from USGS ESPA (processed on-demand).

 #### login functions